 This ludicrously complicated deal stands out more for its sheer size and strangeness than any impact it had on the field.
-Of the 13 players involved, Wood has provided far and away the most production for his acquiring team, becoming a key rotation piece in L.A.
+Of the 13 players involved, Wood provided far and away the most production for his acquiring team, becoming a key rotation piece in L.A. for three-plus seasons before being traded to the Reds.
 Notably, Peraza became part of another three-team deal less than six months later, going to Cincinnati as part of a transaction that also involved the White Sox acquiring Todd Frazier.

 Dec.
 9, 2014: Trea to D.C. -- eventually